microsoft/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Solutionguide/03-GitHub-Actions-solution.md

 ## Task 3: Create credentials for Azure Container Registry

-To be able to build, push and pull images with GitHub actions you will also need a secret for the ACR username and passwod.
+To be able to build, push and pull images with GitHub actions you will also need a secret for the ACR username and password.

 To get the username and password use the following command or look it up in the Azure Portal: <br>
 `az acr credentials show -n $ACR-NAME`